iansco/gitpitch/README.md

 ## Is GitPitch for you?

-If you ever find yourself needing to present a concept, design, library, integration, framework, or even course work:
+If you ever find yourself needing to present a concept, design, library, framework, product, service, or even course work:

 - To colleagues, clients or customers
-- To students
+- At meetups or conferences
-- Or at meetups or conferences
+- Or to student classes

 Then GitPitch is for you.
 Simply capture your ideas in Markdown and let GitPitch automatically turn those ideas into compelling, responsive, online and offline slideshow presentations.

 ## How does GitPitch work?

 GitPitch presentations are powered by the amazing [reveal.js](https://github.com/hakimel/reveal.js) presentation framework.
 But with GitPitch there is nothing to download.
+Nothing to install.
 All you need is your favorite text editor.
 And an account on GitHub, GitLab, or Bitbucket.
 Or your instance of GitHub Enterprise, GitLab CE, GitBucket, Gitea, or Gogs.

 ![TERMINAL](images/gp-terminal.png)